Shaunak04/TasX/README.md

-# `TasX`
+# TasX
->
->TasX is a Desktop Task organizer which will remind you about your Tasks / deadlines >through:

- > - Whatsapp
- > - Desktop Notification
- > - Email
-### Requirements:
+A Task organizer that will text you on whatsapp/notify through desktop notifications, about your upcoming tasks The tasks can be Added, Viewed as well as Deleted using the GUI Tasks are conveyed to TasX using speech recognition

+#Requirements:
-* Active internet connection
+1).
+Active internet connection
-* Always logged into Whatsapp web
+2).
+Always logged into Whatsapp web

-### Installation
-> Steps to run this program :
+#Steps to use it:
- * Run the required.bat batch file (will download required packages/modules/libraries)
- * Run the script
+1).
+Run the required.bat batch file (will download required packages/modules/libraries) 2).
+Run the script